0theinfinite/ascending/README.md

   - [Contributors](#contributors)

 ## Introduction
-This project investigates the interplay between school performance and intergenerational mobility within Illinois commuting zones.
+This project investigates the interplay between school performance and intergenerational mobility within various commuting zones.
 By integrating school ratings and sentiment analysis of online reviews, it seeks to highlight patterns of educational disparities and propose avenues for promoting social mobility.

 ## Research Questions
-- How does school performance in Illinois commuting zones relate to intergenerational mobility?
+- How does school performance in commuting zones relate to intergenerational mobility?
 - What insights can be drawn from sentiment analysis of school reviews regarding educational disparities?

 ## Data Sources